smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * Definition: `Diagram: Function template: Definition`_
   * Instantiation: `Diagram: Function template: Instantiation`_
   * Explicit specialization: `Diagram: Function template: Explicit specialization`_
+  * Partial specialization: No syntax for this in C++.
-  * Partial specialization: Not possible.
+  * Class scope specialization: Not applicable (not in a class).

 * Class template